EricLauber/EECS2100_tictactoe/README.md

  0 | 7 | 6
 ```

 This shows a ‘single’ example of an easy way to implement the 90 degree rotation and also provides you with information on how the board and its data array are laid out.
-This rotation technique can be used in a number of ways to implement the rotation concept for computer move checking by using different arrays and mapping techniques along with the real data array in the tttboard.lib.
-For further information on how the board itself is implemented and the tttboard.lib’s functions or variables please refer to the source code or the instructor.
+This rotation technique can be used in a number of ways to implement the rotation concept for computer move checking by using different arrays and mapping techniques along with the real data array in the `tttboard.lib`.
+For further information on how the board itself is implemented and the `tttboard.lib`’s functions or variables please refer to the source code or the instructor.